Hans Eworth: Career

-— was donated to the Courtauld Institute of Art by Lord Lee of Farnham in 1932.
+— was donated to the Courtauld Institute of Art by Arthur Lee, 1st Viscount Lee of Fareham in 1932.
 The painting was in "badly damaged" condition when it was donated to the institute, although it has subsequently been conserved and restored.

 Although there is no direct evidence that Eworth's most important patron was the Catholic queen Mary I, most scholars now accept this to be the case.
 All his known portraits of Mary I appear to be variants of a portrait in the National Portrait Gallery, London (above) which is signed 'HE' and dated 1554 at the top left.
 A second portrait, now in the Society of Antiquaries collection, is also signed and dated 1554.
 Two other portraits show Mary I in later fashions and are thought to have been painted between 1555 and Mary's death in 1558.
 Another is in the collection of Trinity College, Cambridge.
 However, after Mary I's death and the change of the political and religious atmosphere with the accession of Elizabeth I, Eworth in 1560 painted the Protestant Martyr Anne Askew, burned at the stake on charges of heresy.

-Over the next decade, Eworth continued to paint portraits of the aristocracy, including paired portraits of the Duke of Norfolk and his second wife and of the Earl and Countess of Moray.
+Over the next decade, Eworth continued to paint portraits of the aristocracy, including paired portraits of Thomas Howard, 4th Duke of Norfolk and his second wife and of the Earl and Countess of Moray.

 Despite the frequent appearance of a characteristic "HE" monogram, the attribution of works to Eworth—and the identification of his sitters—remains in flux.
-A well-known painting identified by George Vertue in 1727 as Lady Frances Brandon and her second husband Adrian Stokes has now been correctly identified as Mary Nevill or Neville, Baroness Dacre and her son Gregory Fiennes, 10th Baron Dacre.
+A well-known painting identified by George Vertue in 1727 as Lady Frances Brandon and her second husband Adrian Stokes has now been correctly identified as Mary Nevill, Baroness Dacre and her son Gregory Fiennes, 10th Baron Dacre.
 The allegorical painting Elizabeth I and the Three Goddesses (1569), with its slightly different "HE" monogram, has been variously attributed by Sir Roy Strong as cautiously to "The Monogrammist HE" in 1969 and more confidently to Joris Hoefnagel in 1987; it is now accepted as the work of Eworth.
-Eworth's last known works date from 1570–3.
+Eworth's last known works date from 1570 to 1573.

 Like many other artists of the Tudor court, Eworth was also engaged in decorative work; he was involved in the set design for a masque given by Elizabeth I in honor of the French Ambassador in 1572.
 Payment records show that Eworth was designing for the Office of the Revels as late as 1573, and he is believed to have died in 1574.